Ketoconazole (Generic Name)

 Treating Side Effects

-- Ask your doctor or nurse about medicine to help prevent or lessen nausea, vomiting, diarrhea, pain, or itching.
+- Ask your doctor or nurse about medicine to help prevent or lessen nausea, throwing up, loose bowel movements, pain, or itching.

 - Talk with your doctor about taking St. John’s Wort, garlic, ginseng, and ginkgo.
-Tell your doctor and pharmacist about all the medication and dietary supplements (vitamins, minerals, herbs and others) that you are currently taking.
-The safety and effectiveness of dietary supplements and alternative diets are often unknown.
-Using these might unexpectedly affect your cancer or interfere with your treatment.
-Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's advice.
+Tell your doctor and pharmacist about all the medicines and dietary supplements (vitamins, minerals, herbs and others) that you are taking at this time.
+The safety and use of dietary supplements and alternative diets are often not known.
+Using these might affect your cancer or interfere with your treatment.
+Until more is known, you should not use dietary supplements or alternative diets without your cancer doctor's help.

 - Trouble waking up